christophgil/ZIPsFS/README.md

 Above method allows to access any remote file.
 The disadvantage over the method below is, that repositories are not browsable.

-## Special directory prefixes

- - <mount-point>/ZIPsFS/p   Rapid navigation and file name searching without time consuming ZIP file expansion.
- - <mount-point>/ZIPsFS/n   Internet files.
-Take URL and replace colon and slashes by comma.
-See above tutorial.
- - <mount-point>/ZIPsFS/lrz Remote and zipped files are prefetched before reading.
-For FragPipe, use raw files from here.
- - <mount-point>/ZIPsFS/c   Converted files like mgf and mzML from raw mass spectrometry files or tsv from parquet files.
-Note that the mzML files are not suitable for FragPipe.
-FragPipe is generating its own mzML variant.
- - <mount-point>/ZIPsFS/1   All files ever written or generated or modified.

-Details are found in the contained readme files.

-## Properties of upstream file trees

-In the command line, root file paths  can be followed by expressions like @immutable=1 to set specific properties.
-Alternatively, properties can be written in a file ``<property-path>.ZIPsFS.properties``.
-Take a look at ZIPsFS_prepare_branch_for_ftp.sh.

-List (Incomplete) of root path properties:

-- ``path-prefix=dir/subdir/subsubdir``  Files in this root are accessible  with paths starting with  <mount-point>/dir/subdir/subsubdir/...
-- ``one-file-system=1``   Mount points or  symbolic links expanded in ZIPsFS can point outside this file system.
-This is prevented with this  property.
-Consider this property when the ZIPsFS file system is accessible from other computers.
-- ``follow-symlinks=1`` Symlinks are expanded within ZIPsFS.
-Dangerous!
-Consider combining with ``@one-file-system=1``.
-- ``immutable=1``  In the respective file tree, no files are changed, deleted or created.
-This optimizes caching.
-Cached file attributs and listings will not expire.
-- ``worm=1``       File tree is write-once-read-many.
-Same consequence as above.
-- ``preload=1``    Before reading file content,  files are downloaded to the first file tree.
-- ``preload-gz=1``    If a non-existing file is requested while a gz-compressed file exists, the decompressed file will be generated.
-Also available bz2, lrz, Z and xz.

-<details><summary>Security: Symbolic links and mount points</summary>

-When the FUSE file system is exported via NFS or Samba, navigation into forbiddeden folders  such as ``/etc/passwd`` needs to be prevented.
-Symbolic links and mount points could direct into other file systems.

-Even though symbolic links can be created in the virtual file system and work as expected, on the local machine, they are normally not expanded inside ZIPsFS and the target may not be visible through NFS or SMB.

-In rare cases symbolic links need to be expanded in ZIPsFS.
-In this case the respective root-path need the property ``follow-symlinks=1``.
-Either this is added as a line to a textfile with a path formed by appending ``.ZIPsFS.properties`` to the root-path or with a command line parameter ``@follow-symlinks=1`` after the root-path.

-Expansion of symlinks is performed only if the target is within the given file trees or if the configurable function ``config_allow_expand_symlink(orig_path,expanded_path)`` returns true.

-Users may expose sensitive files by creating an empty folder as mount point and running ``bindfs /etc   created-empty-folder``.
-Redirection can be prevented by adding the property ``one-file-system=1``.

 </details>